FlorientManfo/CRUD/README.md

 # Installation

-  ## Yo need
+  ## You need
-  > * Node: from package management
+  > * Node JS: for package management
-  > * Git a versioning tools to clone the remote repository
+  > * Git: a versioning tool to clone the remote repository
   > * VS Code as code editor or any other one
   >
   ## Steps